I translated Nils Asther’s autobiography from Swedish so you don’t have to.

 One day in class, Nils was caught playing with a knife.
 That wasn’t a problem – all boys had knives – but he was using his to carve a willy into his desk.
 Inspecting the damage, The Pekinese discovered Nils’ cartoons – which, admittedly, were quite good – all depicting the teacher as an angry lapdog.

 He was up against the board with his pants down in no time.
 The Pekinese got out his cane and delivered several sharp whacks.
-Refusing to show any pain, Nils waited until the final blow, peeped over his shoulder and said, with a smile: “Was that nice?”
+Refusing to show any pain, Nils waited until the final blow to peep over his shoulder: “Was that nice?”

 The boys howled with laughter.
 Nils was mad with adrenaline.
 When this got back to Anton, he might actually die of rage.
-However, the headmaster showed an annoying amount of leniency.
+However, the headmaster showed a frustrating amount of leniency.
 You’re a smart boy, usually so well-behaved, you’re about to begin your leaving exams, etc, etc. He didn’t want to suspend him for something so silly as graffiti and cheek.

 So Nils sawed two legs off The Pekinese’s chair and gave him concussion, just to make sure.

 Expulsion Number Two – This Time, It’s Musical

 When the yelling died down, Nils was sent away to the Spyken school in Lund.
 The school still exists and is probably lovely, but in the early 1900s, ‘The Spyk’ was where rich men sent their ill-behaved children when no one else would put up with them.

 Things went well for a while.
 It was a relief to be away from home, even though he worried about Hilda being alone with Anton.
 But when a new PE teacher turned up – a short man with a chinstrap beard and dandy pretentions – that manic hatred boiled up again.
 The poor guy was doomed.